Following production shutdown off Oman, restart anticipated in two weeks

 Singapore’s Rex International has revealed that its subsidiary, Masirah Oil, is putting the wheels into motion to resume production at a field in the Block 50 concession offshore Oman after it was stopped due to oil leakage.
 The firm is also actively working on securing a rig for its drilling campaign, which is scheduled to be carried out later this year.

-Rex International informed on Thursday, 23 June 2022, that the production from the Yumna field has been shut in since 11 June 2022, when a “minor oil leakage” in the flowline was detected.
+Rex International informed on Thursday, 23 June 2022, that the production from the Yumna field was shut in on 11 June 2022, when a “minor oil leakage” in the flowline was detected.

 The company further added that “major change-outs” and upgrades were made to the Yumna field production facilities from February to April 2022.
 One of these changes is related to the new floating storage tanker, which was put in place instead of the previous one.
 This new tanker is certified to be in the field for several years without the need for dry-docking for renewal of the vessel classification and certificate, says Rex.